Summer Field Ecology Internships

 - Coursework or background in natural resource fields such as general ecology, restoration ecology, plant communities, conservation biology, soils, forestry, entomology, ornithology, wildlife biology, botany, etc.

-- Detail-oriented in terms of both field and office/data work
+- Detail-oriented in terms of both field data and office work

-- Have a reliable vehicle and be able to drive to project sites in Dakota, Washington, Hennepin, Wright and Sherburne Counties (mileage will be reimbursed)
+- Have a reliable vehicle and be able to drive to project sites in Dakota, Washington, Hennepin, Wright and Sherburne Counties (mileage will be reimbursed at the federal rate)

 - Comfortable spending long hours outdoors, and with adverse weather and field conditions (insects, dense brush, heat, sun, rain), and have suitable footwear and clothing for such conditions